ESW is seeking a Technician

 – a copy of your cv (no more than two A4 pages) including the names of two referees.

-– a cover letter (no more than two A4 pages) which outlines clearly how you meet the job and person specification.
+– a cover letter (no more than one A4 page) which outlines clearly how you meet the job and person specification.

-Applications must be received by email by no later than 5pm on Sunday 10 February.
+Applications must be received by email by no later than midnight on Monday 30 September 2019.

 Applications should be sent to email@example.com with subject line ‘Technician (Building) Application’.